A hybrid optimal control problem constrained with hyperelasticity and the global injectivity condition: Numerical simulations

-Actually it has been shown in~\cite{Maxmax1} that the variational formulation for the adjoint system~\eqref{sysadjoint-init} can be derived as from the Hamiltonian functional as above.
+where, using the Green formula, and denoting~$X=(y_0,y_1, \mathfrak{p},\xi,\zeta_0, \zeta_1,\pi)$, we have\begin{small} \end{small} Actually it has been shown in~\cite{Maxmax1} that the variational formulation for the adjoint system~\eqref{sysadjoint-init} can be derived as from the Hamiltonian functional as above.
 Note that the adjoint system is solved backward in time.
-It remains to comment on the initial values of system~\eqref{sysadjoint-init}.
+It remains to comment on the initial values of system~\eqref{sysadjoint-init}.\\

-\paragraph{Expressions of the initial value conditions for the adjoint system.} As mentioned in the introduction, we aim to maximize the variations of the pressure, namely
+\textbf{Expressions of the initial value conditions for the adjoint system.}\\ As mentioned in the introduction, we aim to maximize the variations of the pressure, namely